batjona24/BackEnd/README.md

 ## General info
 This is an app,when user can create an account,can log in their account.
-After,they logged in will se a table with all the trips they have created, and can delete and update each of the trips they want.
-They also can update their personal data.
+After they logged in will see a table with all the trips they have created, can delete and update each of the trips they want.
+Also can update their personal data.

 ## Technologies
 Project is created with: